naiyerasif/site/content/blog/2019/2019-07-08-persisting-and-querying-documents-with-mongorepository.md

 ## Create a Repository

-Create a repository by extending `MongoRepository` interface, as follows.
+Create a repository by extending the `MongoRepository` interface, as follows.

 ```java
 import dev.mflash.guides.mongo.domain.Email;